 At the cusp of the millennium, India’s best known men’s clothier was teetering on the brink of disaster.
 Having diversified into several unrelated areas such as cement and steel, and bleeding cash, the company was being crushed under the mounting pile of debt.

 This was the state of Raymond, when a young Gautam took over as the Chairman and Managing Director in 2000.
 Over the next 3-4 years, he effected a turnaround by divesting all the non-core businesses that were dragging the company down.
 The cement business was sold to Lafarge, steel to Thyssenkrupp and its polyester business to Reliance Industries.
 Dues were paid and Raymond became a zero-debt company.
-It returned went back to its core textiles business while retaining its FMCG ventures.
+It went back to focusing on its core textiles business while retaining the FMCG portfolio.

 And now, something remarkably similar is playing out in the group, though with none of that desperation.
 Singhania is back to restructuring, but this time, with a clear blueprint.
 He is giving the group a complete makeover by creating distinct lines of businesses that will be separate, independent entities.
 The clothier’s next phase of growth will be powered by real estate, lifestyle and engineering.